 This is why many managers feel uneasy relying solely on dashboards.
 The data is real, but incomplete.
 Without the narrative layer that lives in notes, check-ins, and ongoing conversations, even accurate analysis can lead to unfair conclusions.

-Some teams use tools like Vereda as a data layer to preserve the why alongside patterns and context, so review season isn't a reconstruction exercise.
+Some teams use tools like Vereda AI as a data layer to preserve the why alongside patterns and context, so review season isn't a reconstruction exercise.

 What good review inputs actually look like